 Oliver Cowdery was the one called to start a church (Summer of 1829).
 His calling started like this:

 A Commandment from God unto Oliver how HE should build up his church & the manner thereof…

 Behold I am Oliver I am an Apostle of Jesus Christ by the will of God the Father & the Lord Jesus Christ Behold I have written the things which he hath commanded me for behold his word was unto me as a burning fire shut up in my bones & I was weary with forbearing & I could forbear no longer Amen Written in the year of our Lord & Saviour 1829 — A true Copy of the Articles of the Church of Christ.

-The full revelation can be found here: Articles of the Church of Christ.
-The idea now is to return the Church to what it was meant to be based on, the Bible and the Book of Mormon, not the Doctrine & Covenants or Pearl of Great Price.
+The full calling can be found here: Articles of the Church of Christ.
+The idea now is to return the Church to what it was meant to be based on, the Bible and Book of Mormon, not the Doctrine & Covenants or Pearl of Great Price.